Leasehold risk checklist

 Checklist

-- List every admin fee mention from LPE1, lease clauses, and agent letters.
+- List every admin fee from the LPE1, lease, replies and completion emails.

-- Separate recurring fees from one-off transaction fees.
+- Separate fixed fees from variable, discretionary or estimated fees.

 Warning signals